Skip to main content

 About Grande Communications in Texas

 Grande Communications is a Texas-only internet provider now operating under the Astound Broadband family.
 Grande serves communities in Austin, San Antonio, Dallas, and other Texas cities, offering cable and fiber broadband with competitive pricing.
 Grande Communications has deep roots in Texas, having served the state's communities for over two decades before joining the Astound Broadband family.
 Texas's rapid suburban growth, particularly along the I-35 corridor between Austin and San Antonio, has fueled demand for Grande's cable and fiber services.
-Unlike national providers that serve Texas as one market among many, Grande's exclusive focus on the Lone Star State means its network investments, customer service, and plan designs are tailored specifically for Texas communities.
+Unlike national providers that serve Texas as one market among many, Grande's exclusive focus on the Lone Star State means its network investments, customer service.
+Plan designs are tailored specifically for Texas communities.

 Grande Communications became part of Astound Broadband in 2021, joining RCN and Wave under a single parent company.
 While the Grande brand continues to operate independently in Texas, the Astound relationship brings additional resources for network upgrades and fiber expansion.
 Texas customers may see increased fiber availability in areas where Grande has historically relied on cable (DOCSIS) technology, as Astound invests in next-generation infrastructure across all its regional brands.